rmchecklist/learnign/angular.md

 }
 ```

-2. Use this directive on the app component
+2. Use this directive on the app component (basic directive)

 ```
 app.module.ts add directive into it